 Ingredients

-- 1 large, ripe heirloom tomato of the best quality
+- 1 large, ripe heirloom tomato at room temperature

-- 3 to 4 tablespoons good-quality mayonnaise, or to taste
+- 3 to 4 tablespoons good-quality mayonnaise, such as Duke's

 - Pinch salt and pepper